phil-rice/Phils-Blog/_posts/2015-11-13-Unit-Testing-Scala-Type-Classes.markdown

   }
 {% endhighlight %}

 Is it actually worth testing this?
 Well the answer is that actually there is a bug in the way the above code interacts with the matrix code.
+Arguably it's a bug in the above code.
+The bug is in the method add.
 It was only by the Unit tests of matrix that I found it, and then I had to add to the DistanceLike tests to make sure any future implements had it.

 Anyway let's make the rough test framework.
 I am going to make an abstract test called 'DistanceTests' which will be parameterised by D and then make concrete classes for DistanceTests[Int] and DistanceTests[Short].
 The reflection in scala-test will sweep them up, so that's all the plumbing I will have to do